What is chlamydia?

 Scarring of the fallopian tubes and infertility

 Newborn babies are at risk if their mothers have chlamydia during pregnancy and delivery.
 Chlamydia infection can be passed from an infected mother to her baby during vaginal delivery and lead to serious complications including:

 Loss of vision and blindness

-If you are pregnant and experiencing symptoms or you are concerned about chlamydia, contact a medical professional.
+If you are pregnant and experiencing symptoms or you are concerned about chlamydia, contact your healthcare provider.